DrPUZZLER/SceneStatesACPackage/README.md

 Author: Ryan Zollinger (Dr. Puzzler#1894)
 Made for Ab.

-IMPORTANT:
-THIS IS THE 2D PACKAGE.
-VISIBILITY AND TINT TOGGLES IN THIS PACKAGE WILL NOT WORK WITH 3D MESHES.
-PLEASE USE THE 3D VERSION OF THIS PACKAGE FOR MESHES.
+Updated with 3D mesh support for Moosifer

 This add-on for the Adventure Creator plugin allows for objects to easily be enabled/disabled depending on the value of a global variable.

-This package has a total of 11 scripts.
-One manager, 5 toggle components, and 5 remember components for each toggle.
+This package has a total of 13 scripts.
+One manager, 6 toggle components, and 6 remember components for each toggle.

 How to use:
 If you don't want to read the text description as much as I don't want to write it, you can find a YouTube tutorial below: